 Under the risk-based approach, all financial institutions must check their clients' identities, and if any threats are detected, appropriate risk mitigation measures must be implemented.

 Customer Due Diligence (CDD) is a must-do procedure that cannot be skipped.
 Before onboarding, a high-risk customer, a bank, or a financial institution must do Enhanced Due Diligence (EDD) checks.
-At the same time, Simplified Due Diligence (SDD) might be sufficient if minor risks are recognized with a customer.
+At the same time, Simplified Due Diligence (SDD) might be sufficient if minor risks are recognized by a customer.

 Technology has offered plenty of benefits and simplified corporate processes.
 Improved technology is currently being employed to build solutions that are commensurate with the ever-increasing number of fraudulent actions.
 Financial institutions must create better techniques to combat fraudsters, who have become increasingly sophisticated in their work.
 This very reason has prompted Japanese regulators to design a new anti-money laundering and counter-terrorist financing system that uses artificial intelligence to detect, analyze, and minimize the danger of money laundering and terrorist funding.
 With the help of advanced programs that are conducted by AI, Japanese financial institutions will be able to effectively implement the AML/CTF systems.